VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

     ![treeview][3]

 The Treeview widget `tree` consists of two columns: "Fruits" and "Quantity (kg)".
-The `heading` method is used to set the headings for each column, and the `insert` method is used to add items to the Treeview.
+The `heading` method is sets headings for each column, and the `insert` method adds items to the Treeview.
 Each item is inserted with a unique identifier "Sr. No.", and its corresponding values for the "Fruits" and "Quantity" columns are entered.

  - A **notebook** to organize your app into different tabs, like in a web browser.